EnzoRap117/RoboHandDIY/README.md

 ______________________________________________________________
 <b> Robohand software </b>

 The code for the glove and the robotic hand can be found in the software folder.
-You first need to run the "Addresser" program on each of your ESP32 boards to determine the MAC address before attempting to connect them; running the "Addresser" program on the
+You first need to run the "Addresser" program on the robot arm's ESP32 to determine its MAC address before attempting to connect it to the glove; running the "Addresser" program on the
 ESP32 will make it print its MAC address to Serial.

 Each of the boards will continously run while powered.
 The robot arm should be powered before the is glove powered.
 Whenever the glove is connected to power, the fingers must be calibrated by forming a fist shape in order to stop the fingers on the robotic arm from jittering.